gleanerio/scheduler/dagster/implnets/workflows/ingest/README.md

 This is an attempt to rework the ingest system, to split the summon/release file from the load to graph and clean graph, and the reporting.

+**the model is that**
+1. we read a list of sources.
+In long term this will be a file in an s3 bucket with just the gleanerio source information
+2. for each source, we harvest (summon, create release, (optional flag: summarize, load summarize)... in the long term, this will need to create a dynamic schedule
+3. generate reports and stats
+4. read and create communities (from an s3 location?)
+   5. all
+   6. customized
+5. update community sensor
+   6. when a source is updated, update the community

 ## gleaner io container routines
 * summon : run gleaner, run nabu release